 I love using yoga props, especially for deeply restorative poses such as a reclined bound angle.
-For this pose you will need a yoga bolster and 4 blankets.
+For this yoga for fertilization pose you will need a yoga bolster and 4 blankets.
 If you don’t have a bolster, you can use a couch cushion or pillows.
 Towels also work great if you don’t have enough blankets.

 “This pose offers maximum relaxation of the lower abdominal muscles.
 It stretches the uterus to relieve congestion and any cramping you may have.
 This pose also opens the chest which helps to release feelings of depression and/or anxiety.”

 - To set yourself up for this pose, lay your bolster on the floor.

 - Fold one blanket to create a pillow for your head and place it near the top end of the bolster.
 A folded blanket on the floor at the opposite end of the bolster provides a cushion for your seat.

 - Now roll the remaining 2 blankets to create mini-bolsters that will support your legs.

 - To get into the pose, sit on the blanket in front of the bolster (not on the bolster).

 - Bring your feet together and allow your knees to drop away from one another.

 - Use a rolled-up blanket under each knee to support your legs so that you can release them completely and you’re not trying to hold your legs up.
 You can adjust your feet closer or further away from your body to find the angle that feels right for you.

 - Then use your arms to lower yourself back onto the bolster and arrange the folded blanket under your head.